 Think ahead about your educational and professional goals.
 You should begin the application process as early as possible to give yourself enough time to see if you need additional credentials before arriving in the U.S.

-Are you interested in attending a U.S. university?
+Are you interested in studying in the United States?
 Check out these resources from WES Advisor:

 Ready to get started on your credential evaluation?
 Apply now.